panda-balarka/dog_breedClassifier/README.md

 		jupyter notebook dog_app.ipynb
 	```

-This project was built on NVIDIA GTX960, if GPU is a limitation please use
+This project was built on NVIDIA GTX960, if GPU is a limitation please use an
-AWS for faster training and build.
+AWS EC2 instance.